48 Free (BOM) Bill of Materials Templates (Excel – Word)

 How Bill of Materials Helps Companies

-Companies involved in manufacturing or production need a bill of materials to detail consumables during the life cycle.
+Companies involved in manufacturing or production need a BOM to detail consumables during the life cycle.

-The benefits of a bill of materials are as follows:
+The benefits of the bill are as follows:

 • A BOM helps a company identify materials required for production, and as a result, planning can be done on how the materials will be purchased.